phdjsep/phdjsep_blog/content/post/2019-02-09-setting-up-keras-tensorflow-in-rstudio.md

   - python
 ---

 I've recently grown more interested in understanding deep learning (DL) and so I purchased [Deep Learning in R from Manning Books](https://www.manning.com/books/deep-learning-with-r) along with its digital course taught by [@Rick_Scavetta](https://twitter.com/rick_scavetta).
-It's been very interesting and so naturally I was excited to try my hand at the "Hello, World!" of DL and play with the infamous MNIST dataset.
+It's been very interesting and so naturally I was excited to try my hand at the "Hello, World!" of DL and play with the infamous MNIST dataset.<!--more-->

 So I fired my local RStudio session and followed the 3 step instructions to setup [keras/tensorflow](https://keras.rstudio.com/):